When preparing for a computer programmer interview, it’s crucial to identify both your strengths and weaknesses.

 3. Overthinking:

 Occasionally, I tend to overanalyze problems, which can lead to analysis paralysis and delays in decision-making.
-I now set defined time limits for problem analysis and consult with colleagues to gather different perspectives and validate my ideas.
+I now set defined time limits for problem analysis.
+I also consult with colleagues to gather different perspectives and validate my ideas.

 4. Limited domain knowledge: